DevHeadsCommunity/dtc_dmac_compare/README.md

 The compiled `.bin` file can be flashed onto the target hardware available on EdgeBench.
 Simply sign up, select the Arduino Uno R4 Wifi board, then navigate to the **Download** option from the left panel.
 Click the **Upload** button and browse to your compiled firmware image to proceed.

 ## Shell demo
-Given that we use the Embedded Computing Workbench
+Given that we use the Embedded Computing Workbench.
 The program output can be visible in the **TERMINAL** section